google/opencasebook/patents.md

 license to it under the '513 patent.
 The parties agreed to submit Mitsubishi's implied license defense to the jury and the jury found an implied license to exist.
-The district court entered judgment on the verdict, and added the rationale that the implied license arose “under the doctrine of legal estoppel.
+The district court entered judgment on the verdict, and added the rationale that the implied license arose "under the doctrine of legal estoppel.
 Focusing on the legal estoppel rationale, Wang moved for JMOL or a new trial on the implied license issue because, according to Wang, a reasonable jury could not have found facts to support